11 digital BFCM tactics we already know customers love

 Jen-Ai Notman

-VP of marketing, POPFLEX
+POPFLEX’s VP of marketing

 Another way to reward loyal customers during the holidays: a VIP discount.
-With Klaviyo, it’s easy to create a segment of your most-engaged customers and reward them during BFCM—and as a consumer, Tumasonis always appreciates this.
+With a B2C CRM like Klaviyo that unifies all your marketing, customer service, and analytics data under one roof, it’s easy to create a segment of your most-engaged customers and reward them during BFCM.

-“Even if it’s an extra 5-10% and it’s not going to affect your bottom line too much, I think it is really impactful,” she explains.
+As a consumer, Tumasonis always appreciates this.
+“Even if it’s an extra 5–10% and it’s not going to affect your bottom line too much, I think it is really impactful,” she explains.

 It shows that you appreciate your existing customers, even in a season where you’re acquiring a lot of new ones.